MuhammadShoaibKalim/React-Interview/React Interview.md

 9. **Explain the role of keys in React lists and why they are important.**
    - Keys help React identify which items in a list have changed, been added, or removed.
 They provide a stable identity for list items, helping React optimize rendering.
+   - Keys help React identify which items have changed, added, or removed.
+They must be unique among siblings to maintain performance during re-renders.

 10. **What are React Portals, and when should they be used?**
     - React Portals allow you to render children components into a DOM node outside of the parent component.
 They are often used for modals or tooltips.